-As a trader, there are several options you can use to trade gold including gold futures, exchange traded funds (ETFs), and even gold stocks.
-In this report, we will look at gold ETFs and how you can trade them.
+In this article, we will look at what gold ETFs are and how you can trade them.

 What is an ETF?

 An ETF is a financial product that is created by large asset management companies like State Street, Vanguard, Blackrock, and VanEck, among others.
 It is a type of mutual fund that invests in assets and then becomes listed in one of the popular exchanges.

 After that, people can buy and sell the ETF in a similar way that they buy stocks.